HoldenLab/ring-fitting2/README.md

 # ring-fitting2
 INFORMATION

-MATLAB software for background subtraction and kymograph fitting for fluorescence microscopy of vertically immobilized bacteria using VerCINI (Vertical Cell Imaging by Nanostructured Immobilization).
+Software for background subtraction and kymograph fitting for fluorescence microscopy image stacks of vertically immobilized bacteria using VerCINI (Vertical Cell Imaging by Nanostructured Immobilization).
 First published in Whitley et al, bioRxiv 2020.
-This code is provided as is and without warranty.
+This software is provided as is and without warranty.

 OVERVIEW